snowplow/snowplowanalytics.com/_posts/2017-10-13-rdb-loader-0.14.0-released/index.md

 For Redshift to `iglu:com.snowplowanalytics.snowplow.storage/redshift_config/jsonschema/2-1-0` (was `2-0-0`)
 For Postgres to `iglu:com.snowplowanalytics.snowplow.storage/postgresql_config/jsonschema/1-1-0` (was `1-0-1`)

+To allow EMR clusters to decrypt and use an SSH key from EC2 Parameter Store, you must:

+1. Add your `jobflow_role` (`EMR_EC2_DefaultRole` by default) to the key users in IAM encryption keys
+2.  and add `AmazonSSMReadOnlyAccess` policty to this role.

 <h2 id="contributing">6.
 Contributing</h2>

 You can check out the [repository][repo] and the [open issues](https://github.com/snowplow/snowplow-rdb-loader/issues?utf8=✓&q=is%3Aissue%20is%3Aopen%20) if you'd like to get involved!